Known as PTC, Positive Train Control is a complex signaling and communications technology that is designed to make commuter rail even safer.

 - 100 percent of necessary staff members have been trained in PTC; and,

-- 100 percent of commuter railroads are PTC operation, are in Revenue Service Demonstration (also called RSD), or are awaiting FRA approval to begin testing.
+- 100 percent of commuter railroads are PTC certified, are in Revenue Service Demonstration (also called RSD), or field testing.

 Additionally, the following commuter rail systems have successfully met the December 2020 deadline for full PTC implementation: